Medically reviewed by Drugs.com. Last updated on Jun 25, 2020.

 Some products may contain phenylalanine and/or sodium.

 IV infusion: Concentrations of 0.1 and 0.2 mg/mL in NS are stable for at least 14 days at room temperature of 25°C (77°F) (Gupta 2004).
 Dilution of 2.5 mg/mL in NS retained potency for at least 24 hours at 22°C (Weber 1970).
-Vazculep: Do not hold diluted solutions for longer than 4 hours at room temperature or 24 hours refrigerated.
+The manufacturer's labeling for 10 mg/mL products state to store diluted solutions for ≤4 hours at room temperature or ≤24 hours refrigerated.

 Stability in syringes: Concentration of 0.1 mg/mL in NS (polypropylene syringes) is stable for at least 30 days at -20°C (-4°F), 3°C to 5°C (37°F to 41°F), or 23°C to 25°C (73.4°F to 77°F) (Kiser 2007).
 Vazculep: Do not hold diluted solutions for longer than 4 hours at room temperature or 24 hours refrigerated.